EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 #### Sample

-In this sample we assume we need to build a book store application with a simple paginated list of books with a filter function that allows user to only see a list of books with a specific category and title.
-First create a book `Entity` which has three arguments bookId, title and category.
+In this sample we assume we need to build a book store application with a simple paginated list of books with a filter function that allows user to only see a list of books with a specific title and category.
+First let's create a book `Entity` which has three arguments bookId, title and category and a book `Dao` with two basic functions query and insert.

 ```code
 @Entity(